nickeubank/ds4humans/docs/_sources/30_questions/07_eda.md

 This type of data analysis — looking at summary statistics, calculating distributions of variables, computing tabulations and cross-tabulations of different things to improve one's understand of the world — is categorically different from "learning the structure of your data," because it is inquiry in the service of better understanding the world, not the structure of your dataset.
 But it is *not* categorically different analyzing data using statistical models, not just because in many cases generating cross-tabulations or calculating group averages are essentially equivalent to using a statistical method like linear regression, but also because they are both examples of the same enterprise: attempting to answer questions about the world using data in the service of solving problems.

-And just as one cannot properly fit or tune a model without a clear sense of the question one is seeking to answer and how that answer is meant to be used, neither can one meaningfully calculate meaningful cross-tabulations or plots without having a sense of purpose to make clear what constitutes "meaningfulness."
+And just as one cannot properly fit or tune a model without a clear sense of the question one is seeking to answer and how that answer is meant to be used, nor can one know what cross-tabulations to compute without having a sense of purpose to make clear what constitutes "meaningfulness."

 ```{note}
 "But I do EDA all the time without a clear question!"
 I hear you cry.
 "Sometimes I just want to see what patterns there are in the data."
 To you I say: you may not have realized you had questions in mind, but most of your data explorations have been *implicitly* motivated by a sense of questions you thought might relate to your stakeholder's problem.